tytydraco/yessleep/out/My_daddys_kill_pile_has_started_to_look_a_bit_different_lately.md

 And across the fence was what I could only describe as a cosmic injustice.
 It was so completely bizarre I felt like laughing and crying all at once.

 The grass was alive, green even.
-Rows upon rows of tall lush corn and bright golden alfalfa covered their land like a jungle.
+Rows upon rows of tall lush corn and bright golden canola covered their land like a jungle.

 In the distance I saw that they had put up a house, a bright white one with a pretty row of flowers out front.